chabochabi/chabot/README.md

 There are different modes for the server:

-`node chabot.js --ui`: "live" mode, which streams live market data.
+`node chabot.js --live`: "live" mode, which streams live market data.

 `node chabot.js --offline`: "offline" mode, which provides backtest data only.